alabou/NMOS-MatroxOnly/Transports.md

 - The protocol supports the `.mp2t` and `.rtp` subclassifications.
   - The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
 It corresponds to an MPEG2-TS multiplexed stream being sent through the SRT protocol.
 A Sender using the `srt` or `srt.mp2t` transport MUST be associated with a Flow of format `urn:x-nmos:format:mux`.
 A Receiver using the `srt` or `srt.mp2t` transport MUST be of format `urn:x-nmos:format:mux`.
   -The `.rtp` subclassification corresponds to an RTP stream being sent through the SRT protocol.
-The RTP stream may be an MPEG2-TS stream but this is signaled at the RTP level, not as a subclassification.
+The RTP stream MAY be an MPEG2-TS stream but this is signaled at the RTP level, not as a subclassification.

 ### USB
 - **Name:** `urn:x-matrox:transport:usb`